Aileen Lee

-Education
+Aileen Lee (born 1970) is an American venture capitalist, angel investor and co-founder of Cowboy Ventures.
+Previously a partner at Kleiner Perkins, she is best known for coining the term "unicorn" in a 2013 TechCrunch article to describe privately held startup companies valued at more than $1 billion.
+Lee has invested in numerous early-stage technology companies and co-founded All Raise, a nonprofit organization that works to increase the representation of women in venture capital.

+Early life and education

 Raised in Millburn, New Jersey, Lee graduated in 1988 from Millburn High School, where she was senior class president.

 Lee earned her bachelor's degree from the MIT Sloan School of Management in 1992.
 After MIT, she worked as a financial analyst for two years at Morgan Stanley.
 She earned her MBA from Harvard Business School in 1997.

 Career

 Lee joined Kleiner Perkins (KPCB) in 1999 and was the founding CEO of RMG Networks, a company backed by KPCB.
 Lee worked at Kleiner Perkins for 13 years and left in 2012.

 In 2012, she left KPCB to start seed-stage venture firm Cowboy Ventures.
-In 2017, Lee added Ted Wang to the firm as a general partner.

 Cowboy Ventures is one of the first female-led venture capital firms.
 In its first six years, Cowboy Ventures has received three large funds, the latest reaching $95 million.

 Through Cowboy Ventures, Lee has made investments in many early-stage companies, including August, Dollar Shave Club, Textio, Accompany and Tally Technologies.
 She is a public advocate of increasing the number of female founders and investors in the Silicon Valley.